 White Chocolate Raspberry Cookies

-The second thing that you can do as soon as they come out of the oven (after the cookie cutter thing) is to add more chocolate chips on the cookies.
-Don’t add white chocolate on the cookies before baking because they caramelize in the oven and look brown.
+- The second thing that you can do as soon as they come out of the oven (after the cookie cutter thing) is to add more white chocolate chips on top of the cookies.
+Don’t add white chocolate on top of the cookies before baking because they caramelize in the oven and look brown.
 Instead, as soon as these white chocolate raspberry cookies come out of the oven, push extra chocolate chips into the cookie.
 They look really pretty and very white.
-They will also melt with the residual heat from the cookies so they’re very nice warm.
+They will also melt with the residual heat from the cookies so they’re very nice and warm.

 - 1 egg